firmai/firmai/README.md

 ### Hi there 👋
-I'm Derek, a software developer and machine learning researcher in management sciences and finance.
+I'm Derek, a software developer and machine learning researcher in management sciences and finance

 <table width="100%">
   <tr>